ABOUT THE COMPETITION

 SPONSORS AND PARTNERS

-To sponsor the event, please send an email to [email protected] for more information.
+To sponsor the event, please email [email protected] for more information.

 MEDIA PARTNERS

-Citi TV/FM, Multimedia, Atlantis Radio, Business and Financial Times
+Citi TV/FM, Multimedia, Atlantis Radio, 3Music TV, Mx24 Ghana

 COMPETITION ENQUIRIES